Apply to the Pardee RAND Graduate School

 The letter of recommendation process is entirely online.
 You will be asked to provide the name, job title, organization/company, and work email address for three individuals.
 Once you submit this information, our online system will generate a request to each of your recommenders by email within three business days, instructing them to upload a PDF of their letter of recommendation through a secure portal.
 Please note it is the applicant's responsibility to notify the recommenders in advance that they will be contacted by the Pardee RAND Graduate School and to ask them to complete their letter well in advance of the application deadline.

 Applicants are advised to check the status of their letters of recommendation by logging in to the Populi application system.
-A green checkmark will indicate if your letter for that recommender has been received.
-Please do not contact the PRGS Admissions Office.
+Your application will not be able to be submitted until we have received all three letters of recommendation.

 Unofficial Undergraduate and Graduate School Transcripts